 Box 1.
-Shows the total payments received by an eligible educational institution from any source for qualified tuition and related expenses less any related reimbursements or refunds made during the specified year that relate to those payments received during the year.
+Shows the total payments received by an eligible educational institution from any source for qualified tuition and related expenses less any reimbursements or refunds made during the specified year that relate to those payments received during the year.

 Box 4.
 Shows any adjustment made by an eligible educational institution for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See “recapture” in the index to Pub.
 970 to report a reduction in your education credit or tuition and fees deduction.

 Box 7.
-Shows whether the amount in box 1 or 2 includes amounts for an academic period beginning January-March 2012.
+Shows whether the amount in box 1 includes amounts for an academic period beginning January–March.
 See Pub.
 970 for how to report these amounts.

 Box 9.
-Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate-level educational credential.
-If you are enrolled in a graduate program, you are not eligible for the American opportunity credit, but you may qualify for the lifetime learning credit.
+Shows whether you are considered to be enrolled in a program leading to a graduate degree, graduate-level certificate, or other recognized graduate level educational credential.

 back to top